The trinity doctrine of Christianity

 - My Father, simply refers to the word Father.
 The word ‘my” is inserted to separate Yahshua from Yahweh which is done with purposeful deceit.

 What Yahshua said was this,”I even the Father are one.”
 Therefore the Judeans sought to stone Him.
-To create a proper sentence in the English language we could also translate this passage as follows: I am also the Father, we are one.
+To create a proper sentence in the English language we could also translate this passage as follows: I even the Father, are one.

 Rev 1:2 Who bare record of the word of God, and of the testimony of Jesus Christ, and of all things that he saw.